eug/jMetalDocumentation/Readme.md

-# jMetal Documentation
+# jMetal 5.0 Documentation

 **jMetal** is an object-oriented Java-based framework for multi-objective optimization with metaheuristics (http://jmetal.sourceforge.net).

-This site contains documentation of the latest version of jMetal, which is currenly under development in https://github.com/jMetal/jMetal
+This site contains documentation of the latest version of jMetal (version 5.0), which is currenly under development in https://github.com/jMetal/jMetal

 ## Table of contents
 - [Overview](overview.md)